wowazzz/vaeql/README.md

     make install

 Then add this line to your php.ini.
 If you are using Homebrew the path is /usr/local/etc/php/5.3/php.ini.
-Otherwise, it might be in /etc.
+Otherwise, it might be in /etc.  Run php --ini to look for candidate locations for the file.

     extension=vaeql.so